pion/website/content/en/blog/fec-with-pion.md

 While FlexFEC and ULPFEC live at the RTP packet layer, some codecs integrate redundancy straight into the encoded payload itself.

-The only such codec you'll meet in browsers today is Opus, And the way it works is when you set `useinbandfec=1`, the Opus encoder embeds a low-bit-rate redundancy (LBRR) copy of frame N-1 inside the packet that carries frame N. If packet N-1 is lost, the decoder can reconstruct it from the tail of N.
+The only such codec you'll meet in browsers today is Opus, and the way it works is when you set `useinbandfec=1`, the Opus encoder embeds a low-bit-rate redundancy (LBRR) copy of frame N-1 inside the packet that carries frame N. If packet N-1 is lost, the decoder can reconstruct it from the tail of N.

 ## FEC isn't magic: trade-offs to keep in mind

 1. **Bandwidth overhead**
-   If you add 20% FEC without raising the send cap, You'll need to reduce the video resolution or quality to stay within the cap.
+   If you add 20% FEC without raising the send cap, you'll need to reduce the video resolution or quality to stay within the cap.
 In good network conditions where the packet loss is minimal, FEC steals bandwidth in exchange for redundancy you don't need.

 2. **Extra load on a congested link**
    When the loss is caused by congestion, adding more packets for FEC can deepen the problem, in congested networks, sometimes disabling FEC yields better results.

-3. **Loss pattern missmatch**
+3. **Loss pattern mismatch**
    Random 1-2% loss is where light FEC shines.
-But for example, 10% bursts every few hundred ms requires high parity, which is often end up worse than just using RTX.
+But for example, 10% bursts every few hundred ms requires high parity, which often ends up worse than just using RTX.

 4. **Silent failures**
    Analytics may count frames as "recovered" even if the end user gets artifacts or glitches.

-5. **only packets, not outages**
+5. **Only packets, not outages**
    A 100ms network stall drops all packets, media and parity alike; so buffering or retransmission is still needed.

 6. **FEC is best for high-latency networks**
    FEC is designed to avoid the delay of waiting for retransmissions, but for example, if your round-trip time (RTT) is under 30-50ms, do you really need it?
 In low-latency networks, simply retransmitting lost packets might be more efficient and better overall than sending redundant data up front.

-So, Start with the lowest cost protection first (Opus in-band FEC for audio, RTX for video).
+So, start with the lowest cost protection first (Opus in-band FEC for audio, RTX for video).
 Add FEC only when telemetry shows sustained loss or when you have bandwidth room.
 FEC should be a dynamic option, not a set-and-forget checkbox that you enable for all users, and all network conditions.

 ## FEC algorithms beyond XOR

 FlexFEC and ULPFEC both use XOR-based recovery logic to generate packets.
-Another family of algorithms, like [Reed-Solomon](https://en.wikipedia.org/wiki/Reed%E2%80%93Solomon_error_correction), can recover from more complex losses but are currently not standardized in WebRTC due to their higher computational cost and block-based design, which is not best suitable for real-time use in WebRTC.
+Another family of algorithms, like [Reed-Solomon](https://en.wikipedia.org/wiki/Reed%E2%80%93Solomon_error_correction), can recover from more complex losses but are currently not standardized in WebRTC due to their higher computational cost and block-based design, which is not best suited for real-time use in WebRTC.

 If you're curious, the [klauspost/reedsolomon Go library](https://github.com/klauspost/reedsolomon) offers a SIMD-accelerated implementation that's fun to experiment with.

 ## FlexFEC in Pion

 Pion now supports basic FlexFEC encoding!
-You can pair it with Chromium and Safari (receive-only), and it's simple to integrate; just register the payload type in your media engine and add the interceptor, then you're good to go!
+You can pair it with Chromium and Safari (receive-only), and it's simple to integrate – just register the payload type in your media engine and add the interceptor, then you're good to go!
 More about it in [Enable FlexFEC Encoding in Pion](#enable-flexfec-encoding-in-pion).

-For a quick demo, you can check out the [play-from-disk-fec](https://github.com/pion/webrtc/tree/master/examples/play-from-disk-fec) example.
+For a quick demo, you can check out the [play-from-disk-fec](https://github.com/pion/webrtc/tree/887f5c6e0c405ac51b5a1b7db1e23dc4f9c7e4fb/examples/play-from-disk-fec) example.

-### What To look forward to in the final FlexFEC implementation
+### What to look forward to in the final FlexFEC implementation

-If you worked with FlexFEC, you may come across multiple draft versions, **FlexFEC-03** and **FlexFEC-20**.
+If you worked with FlexFEC, you may have come across multiple draft versions, **FlexFEC-03** and **FlexFEC-20**.
 The final standard is published as [RFC 8627](https://datatracker.ietf.org/doc/rfc8627/), and while it builds on ideas introduced in the -20 draft, it formalizes several features and adds important clarifications.

 Although Pion doesn't yet fully support RFC 8627, we're tracking it closely and excited about the improvements it will bring, here are some of the highlights: